-Spending time baking bread is something that a lot of people enjoy doing, and many have been baking bread for fun while they have extra time at home.
-If you recently started baking bread using a bread maker, then you might be figuring out how to use it well.
+Spending time baking bread is something that a lot of people enjoy doing, and many have been baking it for fun while they have extra time at home.
+If you recently started down this path with a bread machine, you might just be figuring out how to use it well.

 It can be a bit disheartening when your bread isn’t rising in the bread maker like it should, though.
 You could be confused about what is going wrong, and it might not always be clear what you should do.

-Read on to learn about what you can do when your bread is not rising in your bread maker as it should.
+Read on to learn about what you can do when this happens.
 You’ll learn why this might be happening as well as what you can do to try to alleviate the issue.

 1 – You Might Not Have Given It Enough Time